 A culture is a way of identifying infectious organisms by allowing them to grow in a laboratory.
 This test identifies disease-causing organisms that live in the secretions at the back of your nose and throat.

 For this test, your secretions are collected using a swab.
 They may also be suctioned out using an aspirator.
-Then any bacteria, fungi, or viruses in the sample are given a chance to multiply.
+Any bacteria, fungi, or viruses present in the sample are given a chance to multiply.
 This makes them easier to detect.

 Results from this test are generally available within 48 hours.
 They can help your doctor effectively treat your symptoms.